tedschu/WoofMath/README.md

 # Woof Math

-Woof Math (woofmath.com) is a full-stack math game application, built using the PERN (PostreSQL, Express, React, Node.js) stack.
+Woof Math (woofmath.com) is a full-stack math game application, built using the PERN (PostreSQL, Express, React, Node.js) stack and Typescript.

 # Features